Withaust/FlaxTexCrunch/README.md

-# Archived since I no longer develop/use Flax engine.
+# Archived since I no longer help develop/use Flax engine.

 # FlaxTexCrunch
 This application allows you to combine multiple textures into one for the use with Unary's custom `TextureUncrunch` material node.